 It covers how we will handle information we learn about you from your interactions with the Sir Richard Stapley Educational Trust (the Trust), including through our website or by email.
 These interactions will, for example, relate to your current or previous grant applications, any grants we make to you, any donations you may make to us, your participation in our annual users’ survey, receipt of our annual Newsletter, and occasional direct mail appeals.

-We will do our utmost to ensure that the personal information we collect is held securely and used in accordance with the EU General Data Protection Regulations (GDPR) and the UK Data Protection Act 2018.
+We will do our utmost to ensure that the personal information we collect is held securely and used in accordance with the EU General Data Protection Regulations (GDPR) and the UK Data Protection Act 2018, and with any changes arising from the UK’s departure from the EU.

 Our legal basis for controlling and processing your personal information